milk-v/milkv.io/docs/duo/application-development/wiringx.md

 - Compile testing

-  Take hello-world as an example, enter the hello-world directory and execute make
+  Take hello-world as an example, enter the hello-world directory and execute make:
   ```
   cd hello-world
   make
   ```
   After the compilation is successful, send the generated `helloworld` executable program to the Duo device through the network port or the RNDIS network.
-For example, the RNDIS method supported by the [default firmware](https://github.com/milkv-duo/duo-buildroot-sdk/releases), Duo’s IP is 192.168.42.1, the user name is `root`, and the password is `milkv`
+For example, the RNDIS method supported by the [default firmware](https://github.com/milkv-duo/duo-buildroot-sdk/releases), Duo’s IP is 192.168.42.1, the user name is `root`, and the password is `milkv`.
   ```
   scp helloworld root@192.168.42.1:/root/
   ```